elaq/krakow-sightseeing/krakow.md

 * [Chocolate lounge Wedel](https://www.wedelpijalnie.pl/en/chocolaterias?city=Cracow) - highly recommended if you like chocolate

-* [Pod Aniolami](http://www.podaniolami.pl/en) close to the main square looks particularly good, but I've never been here
+* [Pod Aniolami](http://www.podaniolami.pl/en) close to the main square, looks particularly good, but I've never been here

 * [Hawelka](http://en.hawelka.pl/) and [Europejska](http://www.europejska.pl/en/) are located in the main square